lifeishard/PADQOC/README.md

 # PADQOC
 Parallel Automatic Differentiation Quantum Optimal Control (PADQOC) is an open-source, Python based general quantum optimal control solver built on top of Tensorflow 2.
 It is designed to be fast, extensible and useful for controlling general quantum systems.
-It supports GPU computing, Hamiltonian distributions and arbitrary parameterization of the control basis.
+It supports GPU computing, Hamiltonian distributions, arbitrary parameterization of the control basis and customizable optimizers.

 ## Background
 Designing control pulses to generate desired unitary evolution subjugated to experimental constraints (e.g., decoherence time, bandwidth) is a common task for quantum platforms, these type of problems are often addressed in the context of quantum optimal control.